jedevc/website/README.md

     $ yarn install

-Start gatsby development mode:
+Start hugo development mode:

-    $ yarn develop
+    $ hugo serve

-The site should now be running on <http://localhost:8000>
+The site should now be running on <http://localhost:1313>